CarlWhitfield/NetLungVPD/README.md

 ## Simulation outputs

-When a particle deposition or multiple-breath washout simulation is run, the code outputs the following files: a washout.csv file, which contains the value of several key outputs at regular time points through the simulation; deposited_*.csv files, whichcontain the value of key outputs for each individual airway with each file corresponding to a time point as specified by values in the .params file; transport_tree and flow_tree directories, which contains .vtk files at specified time points which can be used to visualise the output in the 3D network geometry in paraview.
+When a particle deposition or multiple-breath washout simulation is run, the code outputs the following files: a washout.csv file, which contains the value of several key outputs at regular time points through the simulation; deposited_*.csv files, which contain the value of key outputs for each individual airway with each file corresponding to a time point as specified by values in the .params file; transport_tree and flow_tree directories, which contains .vtk files at specified time points which can be used to visualise the output in the 3D network geometry in paraview.